 or act in relation thereto.

+Motion made to pass over the article, 2nd - So Voted by majority

 Article 4.
 TO PETITION THE GENERAL COURT FOR SPECIAL LEGISLATION PROVIDING FOR RECALL OF ELECTED MEMBERS OF THE NARRAGANSETT REGIONAL SCHOOL DISTRICT COMMITTEE